"I am convinced that when women are empowered, families and society also thrive."

 ・Born in 1986.
 Studied family sociology at Keio High School/University Faculty of Letters

-・After graduation, launched new business at Best Bridal Co., Ltd., served as the only executive assistant in the company
+・After graduation, launched new businesses at Best Bridal Co., Ltd., serving as the only executive assistant

 ・Worked at Macromill, Inc. and SONY Life before becoming independent